SuboptimalEng/orbital/README.md

 # 🙏🏾 Gumroad Guide

 First of all, thank you!
-I mean it!
+Seriously, thanks a bunch!
 I recently quit my job to become an indie hacker and I really appreciate your support.

 ## Mac Installation Guide